swetasharma/awesome-istio-learning/Docker-Container-Exit-Codes.md

 ```

-0: No foreground process attached such as Java process or a shell process that runs until SIGTERM event occurs.
+Exit Code 0: No foreground process attached such as Java process or a shell process that runs until SIGTERM event occurs.

 ```
 docker run hello-world
 docker ps -a | grep hello-world
 ```

+Exit Code 1: Indicates that the container stopped due to either an application error or an incorrect reference in Dockerfile to file that is not present in the container.
+ENTRYPOINT["java", "-jar", "sample.ja"]